knaidu/problem-solving/hash_tables/lca_with_close_ancestors.md

 ## Solution
 - Use a tandem approach alternating between the two nodes
 - Each time we traverse to the parent node check if it has been visited before using a hash table
-- If it has been visited, then thats the LCA
+- If it has been visited, then that is the LCA

 ## Code
 ```ruby